-(12) The insured reported two units (0001-0001OU and 0001-0002OU) of soybeans on the acreage report.
+- (12) The insured reported two units (0001-0001OU and 0001-0002OU) of soybeans on the acreage report.
 After the ARD, the insured reviewed the Summary of Coverage that was generated from the soybean acreage report and discovered that he/she had failed to report unit 0001-0003OU soybeans.
 The insured requests that unit 0001-0003OU be added.
-The crop inspection to accept additional acreage reveals that the appraisal for unit 0001-0001OU and the appraisal for 0001-0003OU exceed 90 percent of the yield upon which the per-acre guarantee for each unit is based.
-However, unit 0001-0002OU acreage appraises below 90 percent of the yield upon which the per-acre guarantee is based.

-ACTION:

-The AIP must deny the request to add unit 0001-0003OU (additional acreage) since unit 0001-0002OU is considered to be in a potential loss situation as outlined in the LAM.

-(13) The insured reports 100.0 planted acres on the acreage report, but only 75.0 acres are planted and the insured claims that 25.0 of the acres were actually prevented from planting.
-The insured claims he/she reported the 100.0 acres because he/she was planning to plant 100.0 acres, but then it started raining and the insured was unable to plant the other 25.0 acres as reported.
+The crop inspection to accept additional acreage reveals that the appraisal for unit 0001-0001-0001-0001-0001-0001-0003OU exceed 90 percent of the yield upon which the per-acre guarantee for each unit is based.
+However, unit 0001-0002OU acreage appraises below 90 percent of the yield upon which the per-acre guarantee is based. - ACTION: The AIP must deny the request to add unit 0001-0003OU (additional acreage) since unit 0001-0002OU is considered to be in a potential loss situation as outlined in the LAM. - (13) The insured reports 100.0 planted acres on the acreage report, but only 75.0 acres are planted and the insured claims that 25.0 of the acres were actually prevented from planting.
+The insured claims he/she reported the 100.0 acres because he/she was planning to plant 100.0 acres, but then it started raining and the insured was unable to plant the other 25.0 acres as reported. - ACTION: If it is prior to the ARD, both the planted and PP acres can be revised.
+If it is after the ARD, the acreage report cannot be revised to add the PP acres.
+However, the planted acres can be revised downward, if at the time the revision is requested, no insured cause of loss affecting the planted acres has occurred, as stated in Para.
+1232E(8) above.
+If it is before the ARD, the acreage report can be revised to add the PP acres and reduce the planted acres; and if it is after the ARD, no PP acres can be added.